 This section was updated for the November 2014 Fishery Assessment Plenary after review by the Aquatic Environment Working Group.
-This summary is from the perspective of Ray's bream but there is no directed fishery for them and the incidental catch sections below reflect the New Zealand longline fishery as a whole and are not specific to this species; a more detailed summary from an issue-by-issue perspective is available in the Aquatic Environment & Biodiversity Annual Review where the consequences are also discussed. (http://www.mpi.govt.nz/Default.aspx?TabId=126&id=2122) (Ministry for Primary Industries 2013a).
+This summary is from the perspective of Ray's bream but there is no directed fishery for them and the incidental catch sections below reflect the New Zealand longline fishery as a whole and are not specific to this species; a more detailed summary from an issue-by-issue perspective is available in the Aquatic Environment & Biodiversity Annual Review where the consequences are also discussed (www.mpi.govt.nz/document-vault/5008).
+(Ministry for Primary Industries 2014).